zpoint/Go-Internals/debug/setup/setup.md

 # why

-In order to debug the [go](https://github.com/golang/go) programming language, The first step is to add a print function call to any of the runtime module and build from the source code, compile a helloworld example to observe the output
+In order to debug the [go](https://github.com/golang/go) programming language, The first step is to add a print function call to any of the runtime package and build from the source code, compile a helloworld example to observe the output

 There exist other alternative [delve](https://github.com/go-delve/delve) as go debugger